kubewarden/docs/docs/architecture.md

 1. Use this CA to generate a TLS certificate key for the `policy-server` Service.

-All these objects are stored into Kubernetes as Secret resources.
+These objects are all stored as Secret resources in Kubernetes.

-Finally, `kubewarden-controller` will create the `policy-server` Deployment and a
-Kubernetes ClusterIP Service
-to expose it inside the cluster network.
+Finally, `kubewarden-controller` creates the `policy-server` Deployment and a Kubernetes ClusterIP Service to expose it inside the cluster network.

 ### Defining the first policy

-This diagram shows what happens when the first policy bound to the default `policy-server` is defined inside the cluster:
+This diagram shows what happens when defining the first policy that's bound to the default `policy-server` in the cluster:

 ![Defining the first ClusterAdmissionPolicy resource](/img/architecture_sequence_02.png)